How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Methodology

 \subsection{Multilingual Alignment}

 MAPO is a typical multilingual alignment algorithm to align the reasoning capabilities of non-English language responses with those of English, which serves as the pivot language.
-Specifically, for a given query $X$ in a target (non-English) language and its corresponding English variant $X_{Eng}$, we collect their respective responses $Y$ and $Y_{Eng}$.
-An off-the-shelf translation model, parameterized by $\theta$, is deployed to estimate the conditional generation probability $P(Y \mid Y_{Eng}; \theta)$ by force-decoding $Y$ conditioned on $Y_{Eng}$.
+Specifically, for a given query $X$ in a target (non-English) language and its corresponding English variant $X_{En}$, we collect their respective responses $Y$ and $Y_{En}$.
+An off-the-shelf translation model, parameterized by $\theta$, is deployed to estimate the conditional generation probability $P(Y \mid Y_{En}; \theta)$ by force-decoding $Y$ conditioned on $Y_{En}$.
 A higher conditional probability is interpreted as stronger alignment between the target language response and its English counterpart.
 This probability is then used as an alignment score, denoted $r_{\theta}(X, Y)$.

 This alignment score can be integrated into preference optimization algorithms.
-For instance, in PPO~\citep{ppo}, $r_{\theta}(X, Y)$ can be directly employed as the reward score.
+In PPO~\citep{ppo}, $r_{\theta}(X, Y)$ can be directly employed as the reward score.
 In DPO~\citep{dpo}, for each target language, $n$ distinct outputs are generated.
-Based on the alignment score\, these $n$ outputs are used to form $\binom{n}{2}$ preference pairs $(Y_w, Y_l)$, where $Y_w$ is deemed superior to $Y_l$ due to a higher alignment score.
-The model is then optimized by Eq\ref{eq:dpo}.
+Based on the alignment score, these $n$ outputs are used to form $\binom{n}{2}$ preference pairs $(Y_w, Y_l)$, where $Y_w$ is deemed superior to $Y_l$ due to a higher alignment score.
+The model is optimized by Eq.~\ref{eq:dpo-A} to Eq.~\ref{eq:dpo}: